cerb/cerb.github.io/cloud.md

 This reflects the fact that we can better forecast our costs and lock in longer term discounted rates (longer leases, reservations, bulk purchasing).
 We pass along the cost reduction.

-Contact us to switch your subscription to annual billing and we'll add the discount automatically.
+[Contact us](/contact/) to switch your subscription to annual billing and we'll add the discount automatically.

 <div id="academic"></div>

 ## Do you provide academic discounts?

 Yes!
 We offer a 20% discount to qualified academic institutions.
-Please contact us for details.
+Please [contact us](/contact/) for details.

 <div id="nonprofit"></div>

 ## Do you offer a discount to charities and non-profits?

 Yes!
-Please contact us for details.
+Please [contact us](/contact/) for details.

 <div id="volume-discount"></div>

 ## Do you provide a volume discount for Cerb Cloud subscriptions?

 Yes!
-Volume discounts are available for _Pro_ and _Enterprise_ subscriptions with __more than 25 seats__.
+Volume discounts are available for subscriptions with __more than 25 seats__.

 <div class="grid">
 <div class="unit half" align="center">